 Sword Beach, the easternmost beach of the five landing areas, was invaded by units of the British 3rd Division, with French and British commandos attached.
 Shortly after midnight on D-Day morning, elements of the 6th Airborne Division seized bridges just inland from the beach and also silenced artillery pieces that threatened the seaborne landing forces.

 British Cemetery in Bayeux following the Normandy Invasion during World Way II - ©OTI Bayeux

 Not so well known by Anglo-Saxon travelers, there are also German cemeteries in Normandy - the most visited is La Cambe.
 It is composed of an impressive necropolis surrounded a gigantic lawn, where the 21,500 German soldiers who died during the Normandy Invasion are now resting.

 German Cemetery in La Cambe - ©OTI Bayeux

 For those who want to deepen their knowledge of the main conflicts of the 20th Century, the Caen Memorial is a must-see.
 A whole section of the museum is dedicated to the Second World War and specifically to the Invasion of Normandy.
 There are also a lot of exhibits about World War I.

 The museum was officially opened on 6 June 1988 on the 44th Anniversary of D Day by the French President François Mitterrand.

 Caen Memorial has evolved throughout the years and in 1991 a gallery dedicated to the Nobel Peace Prize opened.
 There are also three gardens dedicated to the American, Canadian and British soldiers.
-In 2002, President Jacques Chirac inaugurated an extention to the museum dedicated to the Cold War (including fragments of the Berlin Wall).
+In 2002, President Jacques Chirac inaugurated an extension to the museum dedicated to the Cold War (including fragments of the Berlin Wall).